airevo2/ReaL_ON_EDA/README.md

 We propose REAL, a reinforcement learning framework that incentivizes LLMs to generate production-quality code using program analysis-guided feedback.

+We propose **REAL**, a reinforcement learning framework that helps LLMs to produce production-quality OpenRoad scripts by combining static analysis and running feedback.
+Our project focuses on generating and evaluating OpenRoad code within a Python environment.

+## Methodology

+Our framework consists of two components:

+1. **Vulnerability Detector**
+   Uses static program analysis to identify insecure patterns in generated OpenRoad scripts.
+The detector’s output is used as the quality reward
+   r_{quality}
+   in the reinforcement learning loop.

+2. **Program Feedback**
+   Executes the generated scripts in a real environment to assess their functional correctness.
+The observed results serve as the functional reward
+   r_{function}
+   for reinforcement learning.

+### Hybrid Reward

+We merged static and dynamic feedback into a single reward signal:

+$$
+r_{hybrid} = \alpha \cdot r_{quality} \;+\; (1 - \alpha) \cdot r_{function}
+$$

 ## SETUP

 **verl** is a flexible, efficient, and production-ready reinforcement learning library for large language models (LLMs).